History of McGeorge

 The mission of the McGeorge School of Law, University of the Pacific, is to:

-Provide a student-centered education that prepares its graduates for productive, successful, and ethical careers in the legal profession, and for leadership in building a diverse society committed to global justice; and
+Provide a student-centered education that prepares its graduates for productive, successful, and ethical careers in law and other professions that serve society, and for leadership in building a diverse society committed to global social justice; and

-Contribute to the improvement of the law through engaged scholarship and other forms of public service.
+Contribute to the improvement of law and policy through engaged scholarship and other forms of public service.